– George Andreas

 Throughout his teens Andreas honed his craft, studying every aspect and following the guidance of his mentor.
 However by the time he was 18, it was becoming evident that the brilliant young man was beginning to surpass the master.
 More importantly, Andreas began to outgrow the rigid, centuries old constraints of portraiture and landscape.
 Although he had been classically trained, Andreas’s passion wasn’t to simply reproduce the subjects in front of him, but rather to “reinterpret” them… to peer into their souls.
 Like other great expressionistic and abstract artists, George Andreas set off on a visionary artistic path that would be all his own.

-By the end of the 1960s, Andreas was becoming disenchanted with the shifting political winds of his country.
-In 1967, he set his sights on the United States and the emerging New York expressionist and abstract art movement.
+By the end of the 1960s Andreas was becoming disenchanted with the shifting political winds of his country.
+In 1967, he set his sights on the United States and the emerging New York impressionistic and abstract art movement.
 “In Greece, when you are talking history, something 400-years-old is not history yet,” he said.
 “In New York a month-old subject is history already.”

 It was a time of growth, energy, excitement and celebration for the talented artist as he shaped a bold new artistic style.
 While it took a few years to become fully confident and satisfied, he would produce numerous works that were praised by his contemporaries and the critics in equal measure.
 His standing and celebrity within the art community would only continue to grow.